YokeYao/YokeYao.github.io/_pages/about.md

     </div>
     <div class="blog-card-content">
       <div class="blog-title">Beyond the Future of AI: The Dreams and Deceptions of Cryptocurrency</div>
-      <div class="blog-description">My vision of the future: from Bitcoin to an AGI-driven decentralized society</div>
+      <div class="blog-description">My vision of the future: from Bitcoin to an AGI-driven decentralized society.
+We must design a more sophisticated trust mechanism than blockchain to install “guardrails” for AI.</div>
       <div class="blog-links">
         <a href="https://mp.weixin.qq.com/s/luu2qEzPnYAuryJ9mYoJ6Q" class="blog-link">
           <i class="fas fa-language"></i> 中文版